 References

-.
 World Health Organization.
 Levels and trends in child malnutrition child malnutrition: UNICEF/WHO/World Bank Group Joint Child Malnutrition Estimates: Key findings of the 2023 edition.
-World Health Organization; 2023 May 24. https://www.who.int/publications/i/item/9789240073791 accessed on 27th January2025
+World Health Organization; 2023 May 24, accessed on March 2026

-Tomkins, Andrew.
-(2000).
-Malnutrition, morbidity and mortality in children and their mothers.
-The Proceedings of the Nutrition Society.
-59. 135-46.
-10.1017/S0029665100000161
+Tomkins A. Malnutrition, morbidity and mortality in children and their mothers.
+Proceedings of the Nutrition Society.
+2000 Feb;59(1):135-46.

-Gaur N, Singh T, Singhal A, Dabas A, Batra S, Mishra SS.
-Factors Affecting Under-Five Mortality Rate (U5MR) in India-National Family Health Survey (NFHS) 5 Factsheet What It Speaks?.
+Gaur N, Singh T, Singhal A, Dabas A, Batra S, Mishra S. Factors Affecting Under-Five Mortality Rate (U5MR) in India-National Family Health Survey (NFHS) 5 Factsheet What It Speaks?.
+National Journal of Community Medicine.
+2023 Feb 28;14(02):107-13.

 Alé FG, Phelan KP, Issa H, Defourny I, Le Duc G, Harczi G, Issaley K, Sayadi S, Ousmane N, Yahaya I, Myatt M. Mothers screening for malnutrition by mid-upper arm circumference is non-inferior to community health workers: results from a large-scale pragmatic trial in rural Niger.
 Archives of Public Health.
-2016 Dec;74:1-2.
+2016 Sep 6;74(1):38.

 Published